 I found myself having to lay the book down a few times to absorb all that the author brought up.
 It touched me in such a way that I found myself repenting of long lost sins that I had forgotten about.
 And it was like a huge weight, that I hadn't known I was carrying around, fell from my shoulders.
 I felt reintroduced to my Savior's love.
 I was invigorated and excited as I haven't been in years.

 In some cases, the author even uses fictional characters to get a point across (Bart Simpson, and Murphy Brown, for instance), and does a wonderful job.

 I found this book highly enlightening and just a relevant today as when it was written.
 I highly recommend it for all.

 I give this book

-DISCLAIMER: This book was borrowed from a friend and was under no obligation for review.
+****DISCLOSURE: This book was a private purchase and under no obligation for review.